GLP-1 Journey Planner

 How long until I reach my goal weight on semaglutide?

-To estimate: clinical trials show 15% average weight loss at 68 weeks.
-If you need to lose 15% of your starting weight, plan for about 12-18 months.
-For 20%+ loss, 18-24 months is more realistic.
-Weight loss is not linear—expect faster progress in months 2-6 and slower progress near goal weight.
+STEP-1 ran 68 weeks and the average loss at endpoint was ~15% of body weight.
+If you need to lose 15%, plan for roughly 12–18 months on-drug.
+For 20%+ loss, 18–24 months is more realistic, and tirzepatide (SURMOUNT-1 ran 72 weeks, ~21% average loss) is typically the better choice for that target.
+Weight loss is not linear — expect faster progress in months 2–6 and slower progress near the endpoint.

 When do semaglutide side effects stop?

-GI side effects (nausea, reduced appetite, constipation) typically peak 2-3 days after each dose increase and fade within 2-4 weeks at a stable dose.
-Most people report minimal side effects by month 3-4 once at their maintenance dose.
-If side effects persist, slower titration or splitting doses can help.
+GI side effects cluster around each STEP escalation step — nausea, reduced appetite, and constipation typically peak 2–3 days after a dose increase and fade over 2–4 weeks at a stable dose.
+Most people report minimal ongoing symptoms by month 3–4 once at their maintenance dose.
+If a step-up is intolerable, holding the current dose for an extra 2–4 weeks or splitting the dose across the week usually solves it.

 How do I know if my GLP-1 dose is working?